 The hills and valleys of the Yorkshire Dales NP have stunning landscapes of woodlands and waterfalls.
 Whereas the contrasting, windswept Moors provide fantastic hiking opportunities…

-If you don’t have a car and are looking for the best day tours in Yorkshire, here’s an overview of the very best organized day trips that you can do from York:
+If you don’t have a car and are looking for the best day tours in Yorkshire, here are the very best organized day trips that you can do from York:

 Further below, you can find the very best day trip destinations in Yorkshire.
 And here is a map indicating all the main locations mentioned in this article.